tetracorp/k240/docs/_posts/2014-03-13-building-behaviour.md

 are increased by 10.
 A Repair Facility will retroactively apply the new maximum to buildings constructed before the Building Armour blueprint was purchased.

-Small ships in hangars are repaired at the same rate of one point per Repair Facility every eight days, to a maximum of the ship's base armour without shields.
+Small ships in hangars are repaired at the same rate of one point per Repair Facility every eight days.
 Contrary to the manual, ships in orbit are never repaired, and ships in hangars only repair if the colony has a Repair Facility.

+Due to a bug, shields are not properly taken into account when repairing ships (see [bugs](../game-mechanics/bugs.html)).
+Repair Facility increases a ship's Armour unless it has either 0 Armour, or the maximum base Armour for its type.
+This means a ship with below its base Armour will only repair up to its base Armour, while a ship with more than base Armour due to shields will increase above its maximum up to 255 Armour.
+At 256 Armour it loops back to 0 and is effectively destroyed.

 ### Laser, Plasma and Photon Turret